morgil/publinx/README.md

 ## HTTP Authentication
 A more advanced way of protecting your files is via HTTP authentication. publinx supports plain-text and hashed passwords.
-For hashing, hashlib.pbkdf2_hmac with sha256 is used.
+For hashing, Python's [hashlib.pbkdf2_hmac](https://docs.python.org/3/library/hashlib.html#hashlib.pbkdf2_hmac) with sha256 is used.
 The other parameters can be set in the configuration.
 ```json
 {
     "passwordprotected.file": {